XChen1998/Work/Courses/CS61B_2018_Spring_UCB/CS61B_Notes/CS61B_Notes.md

 # The Notes of CS61B Spring 2018@UC, Berkeley

-Author: Xinghe Chen, MSCS@Columbia University in the City of New York '23, xinghe.c at columbia.edu
+Author: Ziggy(Ruofan) Chen, MSCS@Columbia University in the City of New York '23, xinghe.c at columbia.edu

 Nov.
 2021